Lingyin Temple: Feilai Feng grottos

 Around 11 carvings date to the late Tang Dynasty and Five Dynasties and Ten Kingdoms Period.
-These carvings dot the top of the peak and the mouth of Qinglin Grotto and they all prominently feature the “Three Saints of the West”, which refers to the triad of Amitābha Buddha and the Bodhisattvas Guanyin and Mahasthamaprapta from Pure Land Buddhism.
+These carvings dot the top of the peak and the mouth of Qinglin Grotto and they all prominently feature the “Three Saints of the West”, which refers to the triad of the Buddha Amituofo and the Bodhisattvas Guanyin and Dashizhi from Pure Land Buddhism.

 A total of 222 carvings were produced in the Northern Song Dynasty period, which feature a diverse range of Buddhist figures including the Six Patriarchs of Chan (or Zen) Buddhism, various arhats, Bodhisattvas and Buddhas such as Vairocana.
-One of the more prominent carvings from this period is a shrine to Budai, a monk who is traditionally regarded as an incarnation of Maitreya, surrounded by the Eighteen Arhats.
+One of the more prominent carvings from this period is a shrine to Budai, a monk who is traditionally regarded as an incarnation of Mi Le, surrounded by the Eighteen Arhats.
 This shrine stands at 3.6 meters high and 9.9 meters long, making it the largest shrine on Feilai Feng.

 Most of the nearly 100 carvings produced during the Yuan Dynasty are located on the southern bank of Lengquan Stream and on the cliff near Qinglin Grotto and Yuru Grotto.
 The carvings from this period resembles the art styles of the Tang and Song dynasties, while also reflecting influences from Tibetan and Mongolian art.